MateoAtwi/MateoAtwi.github.io/pages/blogs/projects/_posts/2018-05-10-Intern-Rocketry-Club-Recovery-Subsystem-Lead.md

 After doing my research, I decided to make my own parachute.
 It would be more fun to make my own.
 Once I had a general idea of the size and weight of the rocket, I used [a website to calculate the radius required](https://descentratecalculator.onlinetesting.net/) for a descent rate of around 15 feet per second.
 Because it was easier to cut, I decided to make a hexagonal parachute.
 Additionally, that made it very simple to find points for mounting the shroud lines.

 \\
 Another intern and I went to Wallmart and purchased a purple tablecloth.
 We used an exacto knife to cut it into a hexagon.
-Next, we reinforced the corners with duct tape first then we clamped metal grommits onto the duct tape patches.
-The duct tape served to destribute the load from the shroud lines that would be tied to the metal grommits.
+Next, we reinforced the corners with duct tape first then we clamped metal grommets onto the duct tape patches.
+The duct tape served to distribute the load from the shroud lines that would be tied to the metal grommets.

 <br>